In a few days, according to the societal predisposition of my awesome country Canada, I will be classified as a Senior.

 I am a husband of almost 27 years to a woman who I am learning daily has more value and love to offer than I have sufficiently acknowledged.

-I am a father of the most awesome adult children a man could ask for.
+I am a father of three of the most awesome individuals a man could ask for.

 I have now transcended from Fatherhood to Grandparent with the arrival of our first Grandson.